 The Top 10 Changes to the Planning Act You Need to Know About and Why

 The anachronistic provisions of the Ontario Planning Act (the “Act”) and the red tape they created have frustrated lawyers and property owners for many years.
-The government has listened, and after consultations with many stakeholders over the last two years, long overdue changes are finally here and will be in place (subject to proclamation) starting January 1st, 2022.
+The government has listened, and after consultations with many stakeholders over the last two years, long overdue changes are finally here.

 We believe these changes will save the public time and money, and from LAWPRO’s point of view, they will reduce the pitfalls lawyers face in many real estate transactions.